-The landscape surrounding Taupiri is dominated by the presence of Taupiri Mountain, which has significant cultural value to Maori (particularly local lwi, Waikato Tainui) as a burial ground.
+The landscape surrounding Taupiri is dominated by the presence of Mount Taupiri which has significant cultural value to Maori (particularly local iwi, Waikato Tainui) as a burial ground.

-The existing Taupiri Town Centre is small with a mix of retail and service uses.
-The Church sits on a prominent site on the corner of the State Highway at the entrance to the Town Centre.
-There is a collection of education services to the north of the Town Centre that consists of a Primary School and a Daycare Centre.
-To the east of the Town Centre is an area of light industry that sits adjacent to the rail line.
+The existing Taupiri town centre is small with a mix of retail and service uses.
+The Church sits on a prominent site on the corner of the State Highway at the entrance to the town centre.
+There is a collection of education services to the north of the town centre that consists of a Primary School and a Daycare Centre.
+To the east of the town centre is an area of light industry that sits adjacent to the rail line.